-- Discussing what has happened and outlining the concerning behaviour. - Sharing the incident with parents/carers to ensure a comprehensive approach and to support positive change. - Providing appropriate education and support. - Addressing online/internet usage and removing content, if relevant. - Supervising at key times or places, if necessary. - Offering restorative opportunities. - Having a review at a later date to ensure outcomes remain positive. - Implementing sanctions as per school policy.
-This may include removal of privileges or exclusion. - Liaising with police or other external agencies.
+- Discussing what has happened and outlining the concerning behaviour. - Sharing the incident with parents/carers to ensure a comprehensive approach and to support positive change. - Providing appropriate education and support. - Addressing online/internet usage and removing content, if relevant. - Supervising at key times or places, if necessary. - Offering restorative opportunities. - Having a review later to ensure outcomes remain positive. - Implementing consequences as per school policy.
+This may include removal of privileges or suspension. - Liaising with police or other external agencies.